 - What’s the company history?

-Be sure you are making reference to your town and county regularly in your sites content.
+Be sure you are making reference to your town and county regularly in your content.
 This will further help create this association between your online brand and your physical location.
 However, it is vitally important when doing so that you keep your content sounding natural.
 Never overuse keywords or locations.
-Read some of the content on your site, if it sounds kind of unnatural it most likely is.
+Read some of the content on your site, if it sounds unnatural it most likely is.
 If this is the case you will need to re-write the content, otherwise you risk the wrath of Google.
-As well as the content of the site itself, it’s also recommended to have your town and county in the HTML title of every page.
-Where is the HTML title of a web page?
+As well as the content of the site itself, it’s also recommended to have your town and county in the page title of every page.
+Where is the page title of a web page?
 See below:

 This is the first ranking element Google encounters when it visits a web page, and is arguably still one of the most critical on page ranking factors in regards to general SEO.